 As mentioned earlier, a decrease in testosterone levels (a key cause for many cases of erectile dysfunction) is a normal part of aging.

 Of course, there can also be specific causes of erectile dysfunction that can be determined by your doctor, but there is a fair chance that it is linked to testosterone levels and can be addressed through hormone treatments.

 One of the bright sides with this condition is that since it is recognizable, you can seek help and receive effective treatment quickly before the imbalances lead to worse potential situations and consequences since testosterone is also important for muscle mass, bone development and other areas.

 Hormones play a role in everything from sleep cycles to reproduction, so making sure we listen to our bodies when they are telling us that something is wrong is vital.

 Even if you are experiencing hormonal imbalances as a natural result of aging, you can still seek help to avoid problems like weight changes, reduced sex drive, sleep problems, irregular periods, erectile dysfunction and more.

-Make sure you’re living your best, most fulfilling life by keeping your hormones at the right levels and talking to a naturopathic physician about what you can do when they aren’t.
+Make sure you’re living your best, most fulfilling life by keeping your hormones at the right levels and talking to a functional medicine physician about what you can do when they aren’t.